Navn33t2k1/Spotify/README.md

 WHERE streamed_on_spotify > streamed_on_youtube
 AND streamed_on_youtube <> 0;

---18.
-Find the top 3 most-viewed tracks for each artist using window functions.
+**20. Find the top 3 most-viewed tracks for each artist using window functions.**
 SELECT *
 FROM (SELECT artist, track, SUM(views) AS total_view, DENSE_RANK() OVER(PARTITION BY artist ORDER BY SUM(views) DESC) AS rank FROM spotify